 How Does Downy Mildew Occur and Spread

-Downy mildew is spread by spores produced on the underside of infected leaves.
+Downy mildew is spread by spore production on the underside of infected leaves.
 These can be splashed by rain and may also be carried for long distances through the wind.

-Outbreaks are likely to occur in moist weather when leaves are exposed to prolonged periods of wetness.
+Outbreaks are likely to occur in certain environmental conditions like wet weather when leaves are exposed to prolonged periods of wetness.
 This makes it a common occurrence in early spring or late fall when temperatures are cooler than 65˚F and relative humidity can approach 100%.

-Downy mildew spores can survive for up to five years in garden debris and they can also overwinter.
+Downy mildew spores can survive for up to five years in the garden and in plant debris through crop residue and they can also overwinter.
 If a plant grows in contaminated soil, viable resting spores may infect them through the roots and can systemically infect the entire plant.

 Control and Treatment of Downy Mildew

-There are several non-chemical controls that can help you limit the effects of downy mildew in your garden.
+There are several non-chemical controls that can help you limit the effects and allow you to gain control of downy mildew in your garden.
 This includes: